idavollen/react-form-ex/README.md

 ## Documentation
 There are two ways to utilize react-form-ex with your form compnent, **FormProvider** or **createForm**.
 In both cases, you speciffy a collection of validators, together with an optional options that determine validation behavour.
 For the time being, there are two valid options available *stopOnErr*, by default, it's **_TRUE_**, *implicitRequired*, by default it's  **_TRUE_**

 @field stopOnErr            flag designating if the validating process should stop when the first validating error appears

-	@field implicityRequired    flag designating if a field is mandatory if a validator is provided
+@field implicitRequired    flag designating if a field is mandatory if a validator is provided

-	implicitRequired is set TRUE by default, which means that as long as a form filed is provided with validators, it is considered as a mandatory field implicityly.
+_implicitRequired_ is set TRUE by default, which means that as long as a form filed is provided with validators,   it is considered as a mandatory field implicityly.
 If it is set as FALSE, all mandatory form fields SHOULD be explicitly provided a isRequired   validator together with other validators.
 Otherwise all validators associated   with a form field won't be validated  until this form field is typed a value

+Besides the option, you can also send in _lang_ property reflecting your currently selected language on your web UI.
+When this property is changed, it will result in all existing validation error messages are reset

 1. [**FormProvider**] The React container component, *FormProvider* wraps your form component
   ```javascript